Sustainability / Governance Corporate Compliance

 Training for Expatriate Employees Employees posted outside of Japan Competition law, bribery, discrimination, harassment, and prevention of misconduct

-Training for Directors Daicel directors and presidents of Group companies in Japan Quality management to prevent quality fraud
+Training for Directors Daicel directors and presidents of Group companies in Japan Management perspective on power harassment issues

 Compliance Help Line System (Whistleblower System)